pbp66/ecommerce-server/README.md

 ## Description

-Small scale backend server for e-commerce
+Small scale backend server for e-commerce using express and sequelize to provide the backend interaction for API requests.
+The database contains tables for categories, products, tags, and a product_tag.
+The product_tag table is used to associate products and tags with each other since both models can contain multiples of each other.
+Sequelize made interacting with the database significantly trivial compared to implementing several strict queries using the mysql2 package.

 **User Story**